Frequently Asked Questions

 Via email.
 We will never put your personal details in the email – it will just be an alert asking you to quickly log in and see what is going on.
 And then we can work together on ways to stop your identity being compromised any further.

-Beyond our welcome email – you will only receive an alert if your data is being compromised (read: found being traded illegally in online forums).
+Beyond our welcome email – you will only receive a cyber monitoring alert if your data is being compromised (read: found being traded illegally in online forums).
 We don’t know when crooks will be acting.
 That’s why we watch everything all the time.